Connect to Orbit Local via MCP

 Billing

 Orbit Local does not consume GitLab Credits.
-All MCP traffic is local.
+All local traffic stays on your machine.